spoonapps/docs/reference/vm_settings/vm_settings.md

-## VM Settings
+## VM Settings and Variables

+### Command-line Settings

-The behaviour of containers and images can be modified by changing **Spoon VM** settings.
+The behaviour of containers and images can be modified by changing VM settings at runtime.

 Effect the settings flags below using the `--enable=VALUE` or `--disable=VALUE` flags with the `spoon run` or `spoon build` command.